 You can find public showers from the beaches but these are almost always cold.
 Cold shower is fine if it is summer, but in cooler weather it can be a bit uncomfortable.

 Some service stations have free hot showers mostly designated to truck drivers but some welcome also travelers.
 Also some information centers provide free (usually hot) showers for travelers.
 I have found also free hot showers from very random places with the help of WikiCamps so sometimes you can get lucky by exploring a little.
 You can get really cheap hot showers from swimming centers that usually let travelers to use the showers in return for a small fee (1-2$).

 Finding a laundry is easy since there are coin operated laundromats located in almost every town.
 The machines usually take 1 or 2$ coins most of the time only 1$ coins so bring some change.
 Usually the washing costs 3–5$ and drying about 2$.

 You will need water for drinking and washing dishes.
 Water taps are easy to find and the are commonly located in parks, beaches or campsites.

 Storing fresh food can be a bit problematic, unless you have a van with a possibility to keep fridge on all the time.
 You can buy ice, but it doesn’t last very long and is sold annoyingly only in huge 4 kg bags – a bit too much for a small esky.
 It doesn’t really help the situation that all food is sold in huge packages.

 One solution for cold storage problem is to buy food that requires cold storage from deli desks in Woolworths and Coles.
 There you can buy only small portions so there is no waste.
-Quite often we buy our lunch/dinner ingredients from deli and go to a park to cook it on a barbecue.
+Quite often I buy lunch/dinner ingredients from deli and go to a park to cook it on a barbecue.
 Perfect way to get cheap and delicious meal!
 Also 5$ Domino’s is a savior if you are too lazy to cook.

 Power plugs & WiFi